AbdullahAnsariGit/search-screen-rn/search/README.md

-# React Native Search App
+# React Native Search Post

 This is a simple React Native application that allows users to search for posts based on their titles and contents.
 The app fetches a list of posts from an API and uses the Fuse.js library for efficient searching.
 It also includes a debouncing mechanism to improve search performance.